Skip to content

 Anyone using a Mac with MS Word 16 must use RCM.

-You may install RefWorks Citation Manager (RCM) from Word 2016's Insert tab > Add-ins > Word Store > then search for RefWorks - select the RefWorks Citation Manager add-in and add it by clicking the 'trust it' button.
+You may install RefWorks Citation Manager (RCM) from Word 2016's Insert tab > Add-ins > Store > then search for RefWorks - select the RefWorks Citation Manager add-in and add it by clicking the 'trust it' button.
 You will then be requested to enter your RefWorks log in details before you can start using it.